baranylcn/ronnyx/CONTRIBUTING.md

 Ronnyx is built around tools.

-- Each platform integration lives in its own *_tools.py file
+- Each platform integration lives in its own module under app/core/tools/
 - Tools are defined using the @tool decorator
-- Each module exports a <platform>_tools list
+- Each module exports a list of tools for that platform
-- The agent composes tools dynamically in agent.py
+- Tools are composed centrally via the tool registry

 This design keeps integrations isolated, explicit, and easy to extend.